blinkhash/foundation-v1-server/README.md

-    "address": "MMvdRHMDh128QgG2GebQhiUmiV8GCiiB5G", // Address to where block rewards are given "featured": false, // Whether or not you want the pool to have a 'featured' tag "fees": 1, // % Fees for block rewards for easy statistics gathering
+    "address": "MMvdRHMDh128QgG2GebQhiUmiV8GCiiB5G", // Address to where block rewards are given "featured": false, // Whether or not you want the pool to have a 'featured' tag "fees": 1, // % Fees for block rewards for easy statistics gathering "hashrateType": "sols", // Type of hashrate supported by coin ('hashes', 'sols')

     /* Specifications for the current coin */
     "coin": {